RanMasterApps-collab/compose-ui-components-android/Components/BottomSheet_Components/Readme.md

 A clean and modern Filter Bottom Sheet for selecting and applying different filtering options.

+The UI illustration was designed in **Canva** and implemented using Jetpack Compose.

 <p align="center">
   <img src="./image/filter_bottomsheet.png" width="300">
 </p>